Kevin P. McCoy

 Mr. McCoy handles cases in all phases of litigation, from early negotiated resolutions through bench and jury trials and appellate review.
-He has lead counsel trial experience.

 - Obtained a dismissal with prejudice of a federal civil RICO Act claim and pendant state law claims in which the Plaintiff sought $1.5 million in damages.